SENG480/course/grad_assn.md

 Title: Grad Student Assignment handout
 Author: Neil Ernst
 ---
-Due: **Tues, Apr 12 11:59pm** as a Github commit.
+Report Due: Friday, one week after class ends,11:59pm** as a Github commit.
 We mark the last commit unless told otherwise.

-DM me your suggested topic/format by Feb 15.
+DM me your suggested topic/format by Oct 1.
 I reserve the right to veto your topic.

 Note: